mbrancato/mbrancato.github.io/_posts/2021-12-28-rce-dataflow.markdown

 ### Technical Acceptance
 - Mar 5, 2021 11:38PM - Vulnerability reported to Google's VRP.
 Details include the conditions when the vulnerability is exploitable, including user-managed firewall settings.
 - Mar 8, 2021 09:56AM - Triaged and assigned
 - Mar 13, 2021 07:31PM - Google closes the bug: Won't Fix (Intended Behavior).
-The initial response claims that the vulnerability is not exploitable via the public IP.
-- Mar 13, 2021 08:12PM - I responded with clarification on requirements and attached screenshots showing the exploit working via a public IP.
+- Mar 13, 2021 08:12PM - I responded with clarification on requirements and additional screenshots.
 - Mar 14, 2021 06:06AM - The bug report is reopened and reassigned.
 - Mar 14, 2021 12:36PM - I provided more details on why it is exploitable as well as a Dataflow job ID which I exploited in my personal project.
 - Apr 1, 2021 07:10AM - Google closes the bug: Won't Fix (Not Reproducible).
 Google asks about the firewall rules and how the JMX port is accessed.
-- Apr 1, 2021 01:59PM - I responded and referenced information in my original report and clarified my view of the unauthenticated JMX port as the vulnerability.
+- Apr 1, 2021 01:59PM - I responded with more information and clarified my view of the unauthenticated JMX port as the vulnerability.
 - Apr 8, 2021 06:34AM - The bug report is reopened and reassigned.
 - Apr 9, 2021 02:04AM - Google responded confirming the default firewall rules make this exploitable internally, and asks for more information on what ports are exposed externally to Dataflow nodes.
 - Apr 12, 2021 08:51AM - I responded and provided information specifically on default firewall rules and the difference when creating a project using APIs directly versus using the Cloud Console.
 I reiterated that the unauthenticated JMX port is the vulnerability (Google managed), and the VPC firewall may be used as a mitigating control (user managed).